Best AI Marketing Tools 2026: 15 Tools Tested

 ActiveCampaign marketing automation platform

 ActiveCampaign combines email marketing with CRM and marketing automation powered by AI.
-Its predictive sending feature analyzes when each subscriber is most likely to open an email and schedules delivery accordingly.
+Its predictive sending feature analyses when each subscriber is most likely to open an email and schedules delivery accordingly.
 The AI content generator writes subject lines and body copy based on your past campaigns.

 What works: The automation builder is where ActiveCampaign stands out.
-You can create complex sequences triggered by user behavior, lead scoring, site visits, and purchase history.
+You can create complex sequences triggered by user behaviour, lead scoring, site visits, and purchase history.
 Predictive sending alone has been shown to increase open rates by 15-20% in A/B tests against fixed send times.

 Where it falls short: The learning curve is steep.
 You need to invest time setting up automations, integrating your CRM, and building segments.
 If you send a monthly newsletter and nothing else, this is overkill.